tensorflow/mlir/g3doc/Tutorials/Toy/Ch-2.md

 As a consequence, multiple frontends end up reimplementing significant pieces of infrastructure to support the need for these analyses and transformation.
 MLIR addresses this issue by being designed for extensibility.
-As such, there are little to do on pre-defined instructions (*operations* in MLIR terminology) or types.
+As such, there are little to none pre-defined instructions (*operations* in MLIR terminology) or types.

 ## MLIR Dialects and Operations